thomaswp/thomaswp.github.io/content/project/snap-replay/index.md

 ### Snap Videos

 The results is Snap Videos, which isn't a video player at all.
-Rather, it's a way or recording and replaying instructional content *in the student's programming environment*!
+Rather, it's a way of recording and replaying instructional content *in the student's programming environment*!

 For a student, the video plays almost like any other, with the instructor live coding.
 The difference is that any time a student wants to run, modify or explore the instructor's code, all they have to do is start editing it: